DrSnowbird/nginx-reverse-proxy-docker/README.md

 Here is the ./etc/nginx folder which will be used to map into the Nginx Container when using "./run.sh" or "docker-compose up -d":

 ```
+(note the following "*.conf" files are just for demo purpose - you should not use them in your system!)
 ./etc
 └── nginx
     ├── certificates